neilramaswamy/structured-streaming/docs/guides/stateful/watermarks.md

 ### Principle 1: Watermarks are boundaries

 Watermarks define the boundary between event-times the engine won't receive, and event-times the engine will receive.
-A watermark of 4pm tells the engine that it won't have to process any more events before 4pm.
+For example, a watermark of 4pm tells the engine that it won't have to process any more events before 4pm.

 /* TODO(neil): Insert a diagram here. */